 6 Will you be cooking much?

-The chef pictured in the sales brochure may be whipping up a spectacular feast, but in real life, you are only ever likely to be putting together a relatively simple meal in your motorhome.
+In real life, you are only ever likely to be putting together a relatively simple meal in your motorhome.

 Besides dinner, don’t forget that while motorhomes are wonderful to wake up in for breakfast, they are also the perfect venue for an enjoyable lunch en route.
 You can just pull into a layby, swivel the cab seats and have a quick bite to eat without even having to get out of the vehicle.
 In such cases, you might find that a smaller pedestal table is more handy than a foldaway version that you have to haul out for use, and then stow away again afterwards.